-If you want to live in the European Union, the best residency program is Portugal.
+If you want to live in the European Union, the best residency program in Portugal.
 Deposit 1 million euros in a local bank, or buy a property worth at least 500,000 euros, and you’re in.

 Both of these programs lead to citizenship.
 In Panama, you can apply for citizenship after living in the country for 5 years In Portugal, about 6 years of residency is required.
-Panama is a solid passport with 127 visa free countries and Portugal is world class with 171, including the United States.
+Panama is a solid passport with 127 visa-free countries and Portugal is world-class with 171, including the United States.

 Once you have your residency visa, you can structure your business and your retirement account offshore.
-For more on moving a business out of the United States, see: Offshore Corporation and Trump’s Tax Plan.
+For more on moving a business out of the United States, see Offshore Corporation and Trump’s Tax Plan.

-In order to take your IRA or other retirement account with you, you must first form an offshore IRA LLC.
+In order to take your IRA or other retirement accounts with you, you must first form an offshore IRA LLC.
 Then you transfer your vested account into that LLC and appoint yourself as the manager of that structure.
 You still must follow all the US laws, but your retirement account is with you and out of the United States.
 For more, see: Here’s how to take your IRA offshore in 6 steps.